 1Sao Jorge Castle

 No matter how many alternative lists are being made about the attractions of Lisbon, Sao Jorge Castle will be there.
-Both because its cultural and historical importance, and its beauty.
+Both because of its cultural and historical importance, and its beauty.
 Situated on one of the seven hills of the city, the castle also has a great view of the city.

 The most popular object of the postcards of Lisbon is the Tram 28.
-Travelling through the picturesque streets of central Lisbon, Tram 28 is one of the most famous attractions of the city.
+Traveling through the picturesque streets of central Lisbon, Tram 28 is one of the most famous attractions of the city.
 A full trip on the Tram takes around one hour and it passes by most attractions throughout central Lisbon.

 Made during the reign of King Dom Manuel I, the monastery symbolizes Vasco da Gama’s voyage to India in 1498.
 Included into UNESCO’s Cultural Heritage Sites list in 1983, Jeronimos Monastery is another magnificent monument in Lisbon.

 While not central, Sintra is definitely worth the trip.
-The village might be involved into the travel plan as a day trip, because it involves many great features like the Palacio da Pena, a semitropical garden, and many beautiful sights.
+The village might be involved in the travel plan as a day trip, because it involves many great features like the Palacio da Pena, a semitropical garden, and many beautiful sights.
 The transportation by train from Lisbon to Sintra takes approximately 30 minutes.

 5Parque das Naçoes

 Formerly an unattractive industrial spot, Parque das Naçoes is a relatively young area with futuristic architecture.
-Owing its conversion to the Expo 98, Parque das Naçoes is also home to one of the most famous attractions of the city: Oceanarium which involves a vast diversity of marine species.
+Owing to its conversion to the Expo 98, Parque das Naçoes is also home to one of the most famous attractions of the city: Oceanarium which involves a vast diversity of marine species.

 Again, one of the most famous attractions of the city, Torre de Belem is originally built as a fortress on the shore of Tagus River as a defensive building.
 Another UNESCO World Heritage Site of the city, Belem Tower, also offers great views of the river.